 Time for another cafe stop, which is pretty much the only place you get to use the bathroom in Paris.
 Mulled wine, cafe creme, hot chocolate, gateau and sandwiches for the kids fortified us for the trek to Sacre Coeur.

 We loved the funicular ride up the hill and wonderful views up there.
 The church is made of travertine marble and absolutely glows on its hilltop perch.
 The interior is equally beautiful with dozens of huge gorgeous mosaics.

-Afterward, we headed down the hill on foot through Montmartre.
+Afterwards we headed down the hill on foot through Montmartre.
 This is usually very busy, but now it is well after 8 pm, so the tourists are gone and it’s pretty quiet.
-Allie and I manage to find a place just closing that still has hot mulled wine to-go.
+Allie and I manage to find a place just closing that still has hot mulled wine to go.
 The alcohol content is very low.

 We are on a quest to find the Moulin Rouge at the bottom of the hill, Emma has a recent crush on the movie.
 Pics are taken from a distance since it is now pretty much a Las Vegas type show with plenty of inappropriateness for children, and actually adults too.